GP Care Plan Dietitian Referral

 Number of sessions:

-Can be extended up to 12 sessions or more, based on clinical need — additional sessions must be justified and approved by DVA.
+Typically, 6 initial sessions per calendar year can be provided.
+This can be extended up to 12 sessions or more based on clinical need, with additional sessions requiring justification and approval by DVA.

 Cost: